 Celebrating its 70th anniversary in 2019 Bar Italia on Frith Street is a Soho institution.
 Still owned by the original Polledri family, current owners being Veronica and Anthony Polledri.
 The building that is now Bar Italia was famously the site where John Logie Baird gave the first public demonstration of television in 1926.

 Opening at 7am and closing at 5am, this place has seen some things.
 An espresso and a giant vanilla slice will put you out a few pounds and if it’s a cocktail and a pizza it’s not much more.
-The decor hasn’t changed at all since the 1940s with famous patrons pictured on the walls, hanging salamis and an old jukebox in the corner.
+The decor hasn’t changed since the 1940s with famous patrons pictured on the walls, hanging salamis and an old jukebox in the corner.